Clown-Machine/ClawMachine/README.md

 - Bluetooth modules:
   - 1x HC-05
   - 1x HC-06
-- Metal bars (enough to make a 40x40x30cm frame, a 10x40cm cart and a 10x10 frame for the claw to hang on) #todo to measure
+- Metal bars (enough to make a 50x50x30cm frame, a 10x50cm cart and a 10x10 frame for the claw to hang on)
-- 6x Stepper motors
+- 5x Stepper motors
+- 5x Stepper motors' driver
-- 4x Wheels to make the cart move
+- 8x Wheels to make the cart move on 2 axis
 - Jumper wires
 - [Claw Grabber](https://www.thingiverse.com/thing:4826548/files)
 - 1x Servo motor